Doctor Zhivago (novel): Part 14

+In the dead of winter, Lara and Yuri move back to the estate at Varykino where there are literal wolves at the door every night.
 Komarovsky reappears.
 Having used his influence within the CPSU, Komarovsky has been appointed Minister of Justice of the Far Eastern Republic, a Soviet puppet state in Siberia.
 He offers to smuggle Yuri and Lara outside Soviet soil.
 They initially refuse, but Komarovsky states, falsely, that Pasha Antipov is dead, having fallen from favor with the Party.
 Stating that this will place Lara in the Cheka's crosshairs, he persuades Yuri that it is in her best interests to leave for the East.
 Yuri convinces Lara to go with Komarovsky, telling her that he will follow her shortly.
 Meanwhile, the hunted General Strelnikov (Pasha) returns for Lara.
 Lara, however, has already left with Komarovsky.
 After expressing regret over the pain he has caused his country and loved ones, Pasha commits suicide.
 Yuri finds his body the following morning.

 Part 15

 After returning to Moscow, Zhivago's health declines; he marries another woman, Marina, and fathers two children with her.
 He also plans numerous writing projects which he never finishes.
 Yuri leaves his new family and his friends to live alone in Moscow and work on his writing.
 However, after living on his own for a short time, he dies of a heart attack while riding the tram.
 Meanwhile, Lara returns to Russia to learn of her dead husband and ends up attending Yuri Zhivago's funeral.
 She persuades Yuri's half-brother, who is now NKVD General Yevgraf Zhivago, to assist her in her search for a daughter that she had conceived with Yuri, but had abandoned in the Urals.
 Ultimately, however, Lara disappears, believed arrested during Joseph Stalin's Great Purge and dying in the Gulag, "a nameless number on a list that was later misplaced."